Fajardo © Kyle Hawton

 Bioluminescent dinoflagellates © Hans Hillewaert

+When disturbed, the waters of Mosquito Bay sparkle like a starry sky due to the massive concentration of bioluminescent plankton living beneath the surface.
+Vieques's Puerto Mosquito holds the Guinness World Record as the brightest of similar bays found elsewhere on the plane.
 A trip to Bio Bay, as it's locally known, is one of the best tourist attractions in Puerto Rico and well worth the excursion from San Juan.
-Several tour companies offer kayaking and snorkelling in the magical water, often ranked as one of the most romantic places on earth.
+Several tour companies offer kayaking and snorkelling in the magical water, creating a genuinely dreamy environment of ethereal romance.
 The bioluminescence is at its brightest during the full or near-full moon, and this is considered the best time to visit.

 Corcho Beach in Vieques island © Joelr31